giordano-lucas/exchange-price-propagation/index.md

 Again, a correlation peak occurs at `lag = 0 ms`.
 However, the magnitude of the peak is lower than the one of the previous plot.
 Furthermore, we observe higher variability for other lags than `0` compared to the previous plot.

-The shape of these plots are similar to those of the [High Frequency Lead/lag Relationships](https://arxiv.org/ftp/arxiv/papers/1111/1111.7103.pdf) paper.
+The shape of these plots is similar to those of the [High Frequency Lead/lag Relationships](https://arxiv.org/ftp/arxiv/papers/1111/1111.7103.pdf) paper.
 Furthermore, we observe strongly asymmetrical cross-correlation functions.
 However, interestingly, the maximum correlation reachable is lower than those in the paper.
-Indeed, the second plot shows a correlation on only `30%`.
+Indeed, the second plot shows a correlation of only `30%`.
 Given the fact that we are dealing with the same stock price (only in different exchanges), we would have expected a higher correlation.
 We found that it this behaviour is strongly impacted by the difference in frequencies between the two exchanges.
 If one is particularly liquid compared to the other, the `forward fill` operation will, roughly speaking, transform our low-frequency signal to a strong piece-wise step function.
-In opposition, the high frequency log return signal will juggle around the constant threshold defined by the low-frequency signal.
+In opposition, the high-frequency log return signal will juggle around the constant threshold defined by the low-frequency signal.
 As a result, it creates artefacts that reduce the overall correlation.
-Hence, it is not surprising to observe a maxmium correlation in the order of `5%` for some liquid-illiquid pairs.
+Hence, it is not surprising to observe a maximum correlation in the order of `5%` for some liquid-illiquid pairs.

 Moreover, it is important to notice that the shape of the plots is largely dependent on the scale of the `x-axis` (e.g. `10 ms`, `10 s` or `100 s`).
-The larger the scale, the straighter the peak of `Dirac` function.
-This is relevant to interpret the plots show below and also to be able to compare our results with those of the [High Frequency Lead/lag Relationships](https://arxiv.org/ftp/arxiv/papers/1111/1111.7103.pdf) paper, i.e. the authors mostly focus on larger time scales (e.g. figure 1 is in trading days).
+The larger the scale, the straighter the peak in the `Dirac` function.
+This is relevant to interpret the plot shown below and also to be able to compare our results with those of the [High Frequency Lead/lag Relationships](https://arxiv.org/ftp/arxiv/papers/1111/1111.7103.pdf) paper, i.e. the authors mostly focus on larger time scales (e.g. figure 1 is in trading days).

 Finally, it is important to notice that the error bars are usually quite large and multiple overlaps occur.
 Therefore,  except for the peak at `0` there is no statistical evidence that the correlation estimates are different.